kumahq/kuma/docs/cmd/kumactl/kumactl_generate_tls-certificate.md

   -h, --help               help for tls-certificate
-      --hostname strings   DNS hostname(s) to issue the certificate for --key-file string    path to a file with a generated private key ('-' for stdout) (default "key.pem") --type string        type of the certificate: one of client|server
+      --hostname strings   DNS hostname(s) to issue the certificate for --key-file string    path to a file with a generated private key ('-' for stdout) (default "key.pem") --key-type string    type of the private key: one of rsa|ecdsa --type string        type of the certificate: one of client|server
 ```